TrustedHearth

 CSIA offers several certification programs.
 The two most relevant for homeowners are:

 • CSIA Certified Chimney Sweep (CCS).
 This is the flagship certification.
 It covers chimney inspection, cleaning, and maintenance across all fuel types — wood, gas, oil, and pellet.
+This includes gas fireplace annual service, which many homeowners overlook.
 A CCS has passed a comprehensive exam covering fire science, chimney construction, venting principles, NFPA 211 standards, and applicable building codes.
 This is what most homeowners should look for when hiring a chimney professional.

 • CSIA Certified Dryer Exhaust Technician (CDET).
 This covers the inspection, cleaning, and maintenance of clothes dryer exhaust systems.
 Dryer fires cause an estimated 2,900 home fires per year according to the U.S. Fire Administration, and CDET-certified technicians are trained to identify and mitigate the risks.
 Some chimney companies offer both chimney and dryer vent services.